thisislawatts/notlinking/README.md

 Hot linking getting you down?
 Stop them linking with Not Linking.

+Originally built to offer a layer of protection for font files which are [available for self hosting](http://www.trackerfr.ee/).
-This tiny express module checks the Referrer and makes sure that this file is only be referenced by the server it's hosted on.
+This tiny slice of middleware for [express](http://expressjs.com/) checks a request and makes sure that this file is only available if the `Referrer` matches the current server's address.

 Installation
 ---